ThoreKoritzius/master-yoda/Readme.md

 # Master Yoda
---
-Natural Language Processing (NLP) is an interesting field and I wanted to experiment a bit with it.
-By using Spacy and POS-tagging one can build a dependency tree of a given sentence.
+Natural Language Processing (NLP) is an interesting field and I wanted to experiment a bit with it. <br> By using Spacy and POS-tagging one can build a dependency tree of a given sentence.<br>
 This allows for the fun idea of re-arranging words in the way Master Yoda would say them:

 Examples: